kanglin-chen/kanglin-chen.github.io/_pages/4_research.md

 Research projects:

-* 2020-2023 Beyond the early disruption of COVID-19: Americans’ changes in travel and travel adaptations (Dissertation)
+* 2020-2023 Beyond the early disruption of COVID-19: Americans’ travel changes and adaptations (Dissertation)

 * 2020-2023 Exploring the relationships between social vulnerability and Americans' travel adaptations beyond the early disruption of COVID-19 (Dissertation)